 There is no set requirement, however keeping lines of communication open will ultimately influence the quality and success of a Mentor/Mentee partnership.
 We recommend no less than 1–2 hours per month via whichever medium you agree to use.

 Can the mentoring relationship continue following completion of the Indigenous Mentoring Program?

 Yes.
-When the formal mentoring relationship has concluded—around the six month mark—the relationship may continue on an informal basis with the mutual consent of both parties.
-However, closure and reflection are important factors in a mentoring arrangement, and Mentors, Mentees, and the Program Manager need an opportunity to assess the effectiveness of the Program.
+When the formal mentoring relationship has concluded, the relationship may continue on an informal basis with the mutual consent of both parties.

 I want to find out more about the Indigenous Mentoring Program?